Super Bowl XLVII: International

+Streaming

+For the second consecutive year, a webcast of the broadcast was provided, this time on CBSSports.com.

 Radio

 In the United States, the game was carried nationwide over the Dial Global radio network, with Kevin Harlan as play-by-play announcer, Boomer Esiason as color analyst, and James Lofton and Mark Malone as sideline reporters.
 Univision Radio broadcast the game in Spanish.

 Each team's flagship station also carried the game: WIYY and WBAL broadcast the game in Baltimore, with Gerry Sandusky on play-by-play and Stan White and Qadry Ismail on color commentary.
 In San Francisco, the game was broadcast on KSAN-FM and KNBR, with Ted Robinson on play-by-play, Eric Davis on color commentary, and Rod Brooks reporting from the sidelines.
 Both WBAL and KNBR are clear-channel stations, which allowed the local commentaries to be heard throughout the Eastern and Western United States, respectively.
 Per contractual rules, the rest of the stations in the 49ers' and Ravens' radio networks carried the Dial Global feed.

 Internationally, the game was carried on radio as follows: